 Automatically SEGMENT the data with high accuracy

-- QPI images offer the highest cell/background contrast among other label-free imaging techniques thus enabling the most reliable and precise automatic segmentation of individual cells.
+- QPI images offer the highest cell/background contrast among other label-free imaging techniques thus enabling the most reliable and precise automated (or manual) segmentation of individual cells.
 Even highly confluent populations can be reliably segmented.

 - Moreover, fluorescence data can be utilized to refine the segmentation even further